 It is sometimes appropriate for business functions—e.g., University library—to have email accounts whose addresses look something like ‘firstname.lastname@example.org’.
 Accounts of this type are known as functional email accounts.
 As well as (or even instead of) being used for email, functional accounts are sometimes used to provide shared/departmental calendars, which can be used, for example, as appointment diaries.

-A functional email account should be requested by the director, manager or leader of the relevant business function, via the IT Service Desk; however, before requesting a functional email account:
+A functional email account should be requested by the director, manager or leader of the relevant business function, via the Digital IT Service Desk; however, before requesting a functional email account:

-If, having acquired a functional email account, you find that you are unable to establish a satisfactory archiving arrangement due to the volume of email traffic or other business constraints, please contact the ITS Service Desk who will ask you for a short, written business justification for increasing the account’s allocation of storage space.
+If, having acquired a functional email account, you find that you are unable to establish a satisfactory archiving arrangement due to the volume of email traffic or other business constraints, please contact the Digital IT Service Desk who will ask you for a short, written business justification for increasing the account’s allocation of storage space.

 Adding to/removing from the group of people who can access a functional email account